seasketch/geoprocessing-devcontainer-tpl/README.md

 ## Geoprocessing Codespace

 This top-level devcontainer is designed to be used with Github Codespaces.
+To use it you must:

+* Create a codespace with at least 4 cpu cores, ensuring that at least 8GB of ram are available.
-It requires that you set the environment variables in your Github Codespaces settings - https://github.com/settings/codespaces.
+* Set the above environment variables in your personal Github Codespaces settings - https://github.com/settings/codespaces, and give this `geoprocessing-devcontainer` repo access to these variables.

 ## Geoprocessing Local